XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/stand-alone-mode/load-a-saved-ledger-in-stand-alone-mode.md

 # Load a Saved Ledger in Stand-Alone Mode

-You can start with a ledger version that was saved to disk if your `rippled` server was previously synced with the XRP Ledger peer-to-peer network (either the production network or the [Test Net](parallel-networks.html)).
+You can start a `rippled` server in [Stand-Alone Mode](TODO) using a [historical ledger version](TODO) that was previously saved to disk.
+For example, if your `rippled` server was previously synced with any XRP Ledger peer-to-peer network including [the production Mainnet, the Testnet, or the Devnet](parallel-networks.html), you can load any ledger version your server had available.

+Loading a historical ledger version so may be useful for "replaying" a ledger to verify that transactions were processed according to the rules of the network, or to compare the results of processing transaction sets with different [amendments](amendments.html) enabled.
+In the unlikely event that [an attack against the XRP Ledger's consensus mechanism](consensus-protections.html) caused unwanted effects to the shared ledger state, a consensus of validators could "roll back" to a previous, known-good network state starting with this process.

 ## 1. Start `rippled` normally.